aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-comments-manipulation/access-slide-comments/_index.md

 ### 1. Aspose.Slides for .NET

 You need to have Aspose.Slides for .NET installed in your development environment.
-If you haven't already done this, you can download it from the [official website](https://releases.aspose.com/slides/net/).
+If you haven't already done this, you can download it from the [website](https://releases.aspose.com/slides/net/).

 ### 2. Slide Comments in Your Presentation